James-Durant/fisher-information/README.md

 ## About the Project
 The project is split into two parts: experiment simulation and FIM application for which the code can be found in the [simulation](/simulation) and [information](/information) directories respectively.
 The results of recreating a measured data set using our simulation can be found [here](/simulation/results) and the results of applying the FIM can be found [here](/information/results).

+The figures presented in our paper are avaliable in the [figures](/figures) directory.

 ### Built With
 * [`Python3`](https://www.python.org/)
 * [`refnx`](https://refnx.readthedocs.io/en/latest/)